NativePHP/nativephp.com/resources/views/docs/1/the-basics/menu-bar.md

 ### Positioning

-Set the position of the menu bar window using the `HasPositioner` trait:
+You may manually set the position of the menu bar window:
 ```php
 MenuBar::create()
     ->x(100)